waveform80/picamera/docs/recipes2.rst

 ``use_video_port`` parameter).
 However, there are several things to note about using this technique:

-* When using video-port based capture only the preview area is captured; in some cases this may be desirable (see the discussion under :ref:`preview_still_resolution`).
+* When using video-port based capture only the video recording area is captured; in some cases this may be smaller than the normal image capture area (see dicussion in :ref:`camera_modes`).

 * No Exif information is embedded in JPEG images captured through the video-port.